sbeliakou/linux-lab/module 04. Basic Shell Usage/Readme.md

     * `ls -l`
     * `ls -a`
     * `ls -r`

 8. Execute `man ls` to learn more about `ls` options

 9. Find your way to the `/tmp` directory

 10. Execute `clear`.
 What happened?

 11. Execute `history`.
 Review, what you have done today

+12. Navigation in man page (try to use hotkeys from [here](https://www.thegeekstuff.com/2010/02/unix-less-command-10-tips-for-effective-navigation/) as much as possible):
+    * run "man ls"
+    * find the following information:
+        * shortcut for "--almost-all" option;
+        * full option name of "-h";
+        * how to skip printing group information;
+        * how to sort by file size.